Difference Between Revenue vs Sales

 Key Difference between Revenue vs Sales

-Both Revenue vs Sales are popular choices in the market; let us discuss some of the major Difference Between Revenue and Sales:
+Both Revenues vs Sales are popular choices in the market; let us discuss some of the major Difference Between Revenue and Sales:

 - Sales refer to income generated from an exchange of goods and services while revenue is the total income generated in the ordinary course of business